Index

 Statseeker collects device configuration data, such as ifIndex as part of the Device Discovery process when working with newly introduced elements of your network.
 It then updates this data daily as part of the default Daily Rewalk process.
 Statseeker also manages an entity mapping database and when changes to ifIndex are detected, will remap any internal references to the new ifIndex assignments.

 By default, Statseeker’s Daily Rewalk, is just that, a daily process.
 This means that any event causing ifIndex reassignment might result in misaligned Statseeker data for up to 24 hours prior to the issue being addressed.
 This deficit can be addressed by simply running a discovery against the device after the event.
 This discovery process can be tailored to target an individual device or directed to target multiple devices via specified IP ranges or a modified Statseeker hosts file.
-For details on tailoring a discovery process, see SNMP Discovery, and if you require any assistance please contact Statseeker Technical Support.
+For details, see the Discovery Process, and if you require any assistance please contact Statseeker Technical Support.